Interacting Edge States of Fermionic Symmetry-Protected Topological Phases in Two Dimensions: Low-energy Field Theory

 \subsubsection{Gauging fermion parity}

 An alternative way to characterize the bulk SPT phase is through the symmetry properties of a fermion parity flux.
 In a nontrivial fermionic SPT phase, a fermion parity flux transforms projectively under the global symmetry group.
 In \Ref{ChengFSPT2D}, a classification of 2D fermionic SPT phases was derived using these ideas.
 Mathematically, projective representation carried by a fermion parity flux is characterized by a $2$-cocycle in $\mathcal{H}^2[G, \Z_2]$, which agrees with the group super-cohomology classification.
+We briefly summarize these facts about general classification of 2D FSPT phases in Appendix \ref{sec:supercoho}.

 We will directly couple the SPT phase to a $\Z_2$ gauge field, sourced by fermions.
 We will first carry out the gauging construction for the bulk theory.
 To this end, let us write down a topological field theory for the bulk: